Boesdal Lime Quarry

 The Future Visitor Centre

 In the autumn of 2018, A.P.
 Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formaal, Aage og Johanne Louis-Hansens Fond and the Augustinus Foundation pledged to support the construction of a visitor centre and exhibition to the tune of DKK 80 million.
 Stevns Municipality is also investing DKK 10 million in the development of the area.
-The visitor centre will serve as a portal for the whole of Stevns Klint and its World Heritage Site experiences, and will open in late 2021.
+The visitor centre will serve as a portal for the whole of Stevns Klint and its World Heritage Site experiences, and will open in 2022.

 If you are curious, you can read more on our page about the process and the visitor centre.